ketanjulka/scripts_for_all/README.md

 # Scripts_for_all
 Welcome to the my scripts Repository!
 It includes basic Scripts for Exchange/Exchange Online, Microsoft 365, Active Directory and Windows Clients/Servers which I have created/collected over time.

 I do not come from a programming background and started by creating one liner powershell scripts.
-As I progressed in my carrier I started sharping  my skills. :)
+As I progressed in my carrier I started sharpening my coding skills. :)